Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Continuum Elasticity

-where $\E_0$ is defined in \eqref{eq:defn_E0}, then the tensor $\bbC$ satisfies the Legendre--Hadamard condition and hence the linear elasticity equations are well-posed in a suitable function space setting \cite{Wallace98,Hudson:stab}.
+(cf. \eqref{eq:pt:strongstabeq}, \eqref{eq:reg:lgf:stab_H}) then the tensor $\bbC$ satisfies the Legendre--Hadamard condition and hence the linear elasticity equations are well-posed in a suitable function space setting \cite{Wallace98, Hudson:stab}.

-Finally, we remark that, the linear elasticity model can also be obtained by first deriving a quadratic expansion of $\E_{\mFd}$ and then taking the long-wavelength limit (continuum limit).
+Finally, we remark that, the linear elasticity model can also be obtained by first deriving a quadratic expansion of the atomistic energy and then taking the long-wavelength limit (continuum limit).
 This yields the relationship between the continuum Green's function and the lattice Green's function exploited in the proof of Lemma \ref{th:green_fcn}.